 There are several ways you can register to vote, click HERE to register online or print a registration form.
 The City Clerk, Ashley McNamara, is a voter registrar and can assist you, call (314) 587-2806.
 You may also contact the St. Louis County Board of Elections for other options, including information on absentee ballots and becoming a poll worker.

 Please click HERE to search your address for polling place information and to view a sample ballot.
 St. Louis County voters can now vote at any St. Louis County polling place with valid ID.

 The City can provide information for those items or candidates that were placed on the ballot by the municipality.
-You can click HERE to view your St. Louis County polling place and see a sample ballot for your address.
 You can also visit the Secretary of State’s website HERE to view a sample ballot before each election.
-You simply need to search using your address in order to see the sample ballot for your location.
+You simply need to search using your address in order to see your specific sample ballot.
 After viewing the sample ballot, you can contact the appropriate entity (school district, fire district, etc.) in order to obtain further information.

 Annual Budget's from 2008 to present can be found by clicking on the following link.
 Call the Finance Department at (314) 587-2808 with questions.

 For information on the sales tax rate in Town and Country click the following link.
 Click here for more information.